-Marvel Architects, is currently working with the New York City Economic Development Corporation (NYCEDC) and the New York City Department of Parks and Recreation (DPR) to renovate and restore the Bathhouse Pavilion at Orchard Beach.
-The Pavilion was designated a Landmark in 2006 by the New York City Landmarks Preservation Commission.
+The Orchard Beach Pavilion Restoration is a full renovation of an historic 140,000 square foot bathhouse facility, returning what was once the crown jewel of Pelham Bay Park to its former glory.
+Marvel is currently working with the New York City Economic Development Corporation (NYCEDC) and the New York City Department of Parks and Recreation (DPR) to renovate and restore the bathhouse pavilion at Orchard Beach